 To help you build your campus movement, check out our resources written by students, based in their own experiences, to help other students organize.

 - The Know Your IX Campus Organizing Toolkit

 - Campus Policy Toolkit

 - Alumni Toolkit

 - How to Decide Whether to Go Public with Your Story (Or Not)

 - How to Harness the Media for your Movement

 - How to Be a Student Government Ally

-Additionally, we encourage you to familiarize yourself with Title IX, the Clery Act, and the Campus SaVE Act, since knowledge of these laws will likely be critical in informing your organizing.
+Additionally, we encourage you to familiarize yourself with Title IX and the Clery Act, since knowledge of these laws will likely be critical in informing your organizing.
 You also may want to check out some of the advice offered in our “Dealing with…” section, which touches on common activist issues like burn-out, administrative and intramovement racism, and feeling exposed.